 Warming up is also imperative to prevent injury, and it doesn’t have to be lengthy.
 This video is quick and simple but will help to get you ready for more intense moves.

 Don’t even think about hitting the showers before you have cooled down by properly stretching out those muscles.
-Here’s some awesome benefits of post workout stretching as well as some simple, yet effective ones you can try for yourself.

 While it’s optional to fuel up before your workout, it's imperative to fuel up afterwards to help replenish and rebuild your muscles.
 Protein is what you’re after now, a shake with some peanut butter is a great option.
 There are many plant-based protein options, all you’ll need to add is a banana and some dairy free milk.